onehippo/hippo-theme/README.md

     $ grunt test:unit

 ####Setup server
-The browser will open a page (`example/index.html`) with shows all compontents available for the theme.
+The browser will show the demo website which shows all available compontents for the theme.

-    $ grunt server
+    $ grunt server:demo